Coronavirus pandemic threatens to delay opening date for Honolulu rail line

-The opening date for Honolulu’s rail line from Kapolei to Ala Moana that is planned for December 2025 may now be delayed in a new bit of fallout from the coronavirus pandemic.
+The opening date for Honolulu’s rail line from Kapolei to Ala Moana that is planned for December 2025 might now be delayed in a new bit of fallout from the coronavirus pandemic.

-The city is delaying award of a multi-billion rail contract after the bidders seeking the public-private partnership contract said they need more time to prepare their proposals, said Andrew Robbins, executive director of the Honolulu Authority for Rapid Transportation.
+The city and the Honolulu Authority for Rapid Transportation are delaying award of a multibillion-dollar rail contract after the bidders seeking the public-private partnership contract said they need more time to prepare their proposals, said Andrew Robbins, executive director of HART.

 That contract is critical to the completion of rail, and the Federal Transit Administration has been withholding about $744 million in federal funding for the Honolulu project until the public-private partnership or P3 contract is awarded.